BinaryStudioAcademy/thread-js/readme.md

     npx simple-git-hooks
     ```

-    **Now, for each of your commits, the linter will be launched and check your code.**
+    **Now, for each of your commits, the linter will be launched and check your code.
+It's very important and must have thing, developer should follow linter instructions, without it the PR cannot be merged in real life(IN YOUR CASE, THE WORK MAY NOT BE PROPERLY EVALUATED)**

 ### Backend